Term, whole and universal life insurance policies backed by a provider ranked number one for customer satisfaction — four years in a row.

 - Joint universal life insurance.
 Covers two people, and the death benefit is paid out upon the first death of those insured.

-While State Farm’s life insurance policies are comprehensive, you may find that its standard policies can fall short.
-Policy add-ons allow you to tailor your policy with situational coverage and additional protection.
+While State Farm’s life insurance policies are comprehensive, add-ons allow you to tailor your policy with situational coverage and additional protection.
 Here are the life insurance riders available at State Farm:

 - Accidental death.
 Provides an additional payment if the insured dies as the result of an accident.